 There is a one year resubmission policy.
 The individual or team can only be put forward for the Open Science Impact prize once every two years.

-Nominations can be made for individuals, teams or networks from across a broad range of career stages, disciplines and organisations.
+Nominations can be made for individuals, teams or networks from across a broad range of career stages, roles, disciplines, sectors and research organisations.

 Equality, diversity and inclusion

 We are committed to equality, diversity and inclusion.
 We especially encourage nominations for people who are currently under-represented in some sectors of the research and innovation community and in our previous prize nominees.
 This includes:

 - those with a disability

 Organisations are permitted to submit a maximum of two nominations per year.
 If two are submitted, at least one nomination must be: